DS202-at-ISU/ds2020-lab-3-ds2020-lab-3-team-1/README.md

 fact-checking endeavor. **Tirmidi’s answer** - The statement that there were a total of 89 deaths is true.
 I was able to check by tallying up all the yes for deaths and it adds up to 89 so this is true.

+**Megan’s answer** - The print statement shows that the number of avengers who have died at least once is equal to 69.
+I used the deaths table, calculated the total deaths similar to the maxdeaths table, and filtered if they had died or not.
+Each row represents a unique avenger who has died, so the count of rows, which is 69, proves that 69 avengers died at least once.

 Upload your changes to the repository.
 Discuss and refine answers as a team.